alex-eliot/md-to-imgur/README.md

 ### Total RapidAPI requests depending on scenario

-For the sake of consistency, let's declare the following:
+For the sake of consistency, let's declare the following: <br>
 Number of chapters selected: n <br>
 Number of pages in chapter n: k<sub>n</sub> <br>
 Number of priority servers: P <br>